Germany's Scholz to travel to Kyiv with Macron and Draghi before G7 - Bild am Sonntag | Law-Order

 German Chancellor Olaf Scholz will travel to Kyiv with his counterparts from France and Italy before the Group of Seven summit at the end of June, the German newspaper Bild am Sonntag reported on Saturday.

 It cited French and Ukrainian government sources.
 A German government spokesperson told Reuters: "We are not able to confirm this."
-The Elysee Palace in Paris and the Italian government did not immediately respond to requests for comment.
+Asked by Reuters, the Elysee palace declined to confirm the information.
+The Italian government did not immediately respond to requests for comment.

 None of the three leaders has been to Kyiv since Moscow's invasion of Ukraine in February.
 French President Emmanuel Macron has sought to maintain a dialogue with Russian President Vladimir Putin since the war began.